mm-s/dtool/readme__dtool.md

 ## How to Use This Repository

+### Option 0 – Install as a system tool
+Run bin/make for installer menu.

 ### Option 1 – Start a New Project (Recommended)
 Use the **template feature**:
 1. Click **"Use this template"** at the top of the GitHub repository page.